python/cpython/Doc/library/fcntl.rst

    * :const:`LOCK_EX` -- acquire an exclusive lock

-   When *operation* is :const:`LOCK_SH` or :const:`LOCK_EX`, it can also be bit-wise OR'd with :const:`LOCK_NB` to avoid blocking on lock acquisition.
+   When *operation* is :const:`LOCK_SH` or :const:`LOCK_EX`, it can also be bitwise ORed with :const:`LOCK_NB` to avoid blocking on lock acquisition.
    If :const:`LOCK_NB` is used and the lock cannot be acquired, an :exc:`IOError` will be raised and the exception will have an *errno* attribute set to :const:`EACCES` or :const:`EAGAIN` (depending on the